nizzyno/mental-health-app/README.md

 ## Description

 Mental health awareness and subscription app.
+Full-Stack MERN app.
 This app is deployed via Heroku.

 ## Table of Contents